Permian Basin Data Stats News & Info

 Additionally, a potash mining area is located on the basin’s northern end, restricting surface access and thereby complicating access to oil and gas minerals on designated lands.

 The basin dips towards the Central Basin Platform (CBP) which serves as its eastern boundary.
 Structural deformation post-deposition and hydrocarbon generation created an inverted relationship between depth and thermal maturity in the basin compared other unconventional plays, making the eastern side deeper and overpressured yet oilier.
-On the shallower, more thermally mature western side of the basin, API oil gravity from the Wolfcamp can reach 55°, much higher the 40-45° in most of the Permian.
-The basin is heavily faulted, creating a complex network of natural fractures that pose geologic risks for operators in the affected regions.
+On the shallower, more thermally mature western side, API oil gravity from the Wolfcamp can reach 55°, much higher than the 40-45° in most of the Permian Basin.
+The Delaware is heavily faulted, creating a complex network of natural fractures that pose geologic risks for operators in the affected regions.
 Primary targets in the basin are the organic-rich units within the Wolfcamp and Bone Spring groups, with the latter having more localized, turbidity-driven deposition.

 What is the Midland Basin?